semente/summon/README.md

 If you manage dozens of *dotfiles* in a Git repository **summon** can help you to setup them using the Unix-like systems symbolic link capability.

-If you are a [GNU Stow](https://www.gnu.org/software/stow/) user, this tool is for you!
-It shares basically the same concept with the key difference of not setting up links to directories to avoid non-tracked files inside it pollute your Git repository.
+[GNU Stow](https://www.gnu.org/software/stow/) users: summon shares basically the same concept with the key difference of not setting up links to directories to avoid non-tracked files inside it pollute your Git repository.

-Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, findutils, diffutils and bash* installed.
-Feel free to send pull requests to increase compatibility and ease of deploy in systems other than GNU/Linux.

 ## Usage